Homotopy theory with bornological coarse spaces: Merging coarse and uniform structures

-Assume that $X$ is equipped with a good metric with family of constants $(C_{k})_{k\in \nat}$ in Condition~\ref{fjwefwefewlfeioo} of Definition \ref{fwoiefjeoiwfefewf}.
-For $n\in \nat$ and $\mu\in (0,1)$ let $Z\subseteq X$ be the disjoint union of the $\mu$-scalings of the $n$-simplices of $X$ with the induced metric.
+Assume that $X$ is equipped with a good metric.
+For $n$ in $\nat$ and $\mu$ in $(0,1)$ let $Z$ be the subset of $X$ given by the disjoint union of the $\mu$-scalings of the $n$-simplices of $X$ with the induced metric.
 After reparametrization of the simplices we can consider $Z$ as a simplicial complex which is topologically a disjoint union of $n$-simplices.
 The restriction of the good metric of $X$ to $Z$ is again good.
-We must replace the constants $C_{k}$ by $\mu C_{k}$ for all $k\le n$.
-Two simplices of $Z$ which are scalings of simplices in the same component of $X$ are in finite distance. \hB